Polydile/dile-components/docs/crud/crud-list.md

 # dile-crud-list

 The `dile-crud-list` component is designed to list existing elements in a REST API resource.
-It is a highly sophisticated component with multiple customization options to adapt to various needs and web service configurations.
+It is a sophisticated component with multiple customization options to adapt to various needs and web service configurations.

-The component allows you to create lists with or without pagination, provide various controls on the items, such as edit and delete buttons, as well as apply filters and different sorting options, among other features.
+The component allows you to create lists of resource elements, with or without pagination, provide various controls on the items, such as edit and delete buttons, as well as apply filters and different sorting options, among other features.

 ## Installation